A list of our most F.A.Q.'s:

 Q: What should we bring with us?

 A: We always recommend a pair of water shoes, sunscreen, and plenty of fluids.
 Of course, if you forget any of those things we do carry them all!
 Bring whatever you need to make you comfortable.
 The only thing we ask that you not bring is glass bottles and Styrofoam coolers.
-Oh, and your favorite Cleveland Indians gear!

 Q: Wait a second, doesn't portage mean to carry a boat?

 A: Yes, portage does mean to carry a boat between two navigable water ways.
 However, the stretch of the river we operate on is close to the mouth of the river and Lake Erie making it perfect for paddling.
 The Portage River likely derives its name from early explorers who were forced to portage or carry their canoes and boats around the river's intermittent shallows and rapids.
 Since then,1850 to be precise, the Ohio legislature passed the first of several laws mandating the draining of the Great Black Swamp into the Portage and Maumee rivers.
 This led to the creation of many of the tributaries, streams, and ditches feeding the Portage River.
 The Portage River is over 40 miles long!
-We operate on the 20 river miles closet to the mouth!
+We operate on the 20 river miles closest to the mouth!

 Depending on water levels the only place you may have to portage your boat is on the Elmore to Oak Harbor Livery trip.
 Even at low water levels it would only be occasionally.